aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 - Required:`adminEmail` The email address for the administrator of the app
 - Required:`repoBranch` The branch to deploy in your pipeline (default is `/main`)
 - Optional:`quicksightUserName` Username for access to the carbon emissions dataset and dashboard.
 - Optional:`deployQuicksightStack` Determines whether this stack is deployed.
-Default is false, change to `true` if you want to deploy this stack.
+Default is `false`, change to `true` if you want to deploy this stack.
 - Optional:`deploySagemakerStack` Determines whether this stack is deployed.
-Default is false, change to `true` if you want to deploy this stack.
+Default is `false`, change to `true` if you want to deploy this stack.
 - Optional:`deployWebStack` Determines whether this stack is deployed.
-Default is false, change to `true` if you want to deploy this stack.
+Default is `false`, change to `true` if you want to deploy this stack.
 - - Optional:`nagEnabled` Enables cdk_nag audit tool.
+Default is `true`.
+Change to `false` if you want to disable.

 Quicksight Note: If you choose to deploy the optional Quicksight Module make sure you review [QuickSight setup instructions](lib/stacks/stack-quicksight/documentation/README.md)